mashachicken/portfolio-2020/README.md

 ## Description

-is my personal portfolio website written in React.
+This is my personal portfolio website written in React.
 This website is all about what I do, who I am and who I'm looking to become.
 Check it out and tell me what you think!

 ## FireBase